macder/medusa-fulfillment-shippo/README.md

 ### Accuracy of Rates

 Shipping rate estimates are calculated by third parties using data you supply.
 The onus is on the store admin to supply accurate data values about their products and packaging.
-This plugin does its best to use this data to create reasonably optimized requests for rates, but makes no guarantees and assumes no responsibility about any result, regardless of any mentions or claims thereafter.
+This plugin does its best to use this data to create optimized requests, within reason and scope, to retrieve rates from Shippo.
+All parties involved make no claims of guarantees and assume no responsibility about any result, regardless of any mentions or claims thereafter.
 The intent is to provide a cost-cutting solution, but there is no one-size-fits all.

-Assuming your medusa store has accurate product dimensions/weight, and your package templates in shippo reflect a carefully planned boxing strategy, expect reasonably high accurate rates for single item fulfillments and reasonably accurate rates multi-item fulfillments that fit in a single parcel.
+Assuming your medusa store has accurate product dimensions/weight, and your package templates in shippo reflect a carefully planned boxing strategy, expect reasonably accurate rates for single item and multi-item fulfillment's that fit in a single parcel.
 Multi parcel for rates at checkout is currently not supported.
 If items cannot fit into a single box, the default package template set in [Shippo app settings](https://apps.goshippo.com/settings/rates-at-checkout) is used.

 ## Shippo Orders